braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cloud_storage/microsoft_azure_blob_storage_for_currents.md

 ## Integration

-Integration with Microsoft Azure Blob Storage requires a Storage Account and a Connection String to allow Braze to connect to stream Currents data
+Integration with Microsoft Azure Blob Storage requires a Storage Account and a Connection String to allow Braze to connect to stream Currents data.

 ### Step 1: Create storage account